G.R.I.D.

 Undergraduate Honors Thesis, BFA Graphic Design

-How can designers influence environmental sustainability on a college campus?
-How can we use design thinking to engage others in making sustainable choices that benefit our environment?
 Designers can spread ideas by helping others to evaluate their current decision-making processes and visualize networks on a large scale.
-Through GRID, which stands for Green Resources in Design, I created a system of visual learning that promotes environmental sustainability within a small, connected community: Monmouth University’s campus.
-GRID educates the audience about the ways that Monmouth University currently addresses environmental sustainability and ignites ideas for how it could be addressed in the future.
+GRID, which stands for Green Resources in Design, is a collection of resources that educate and encourage environmental sustainability within a small, connected community: Monmouth University’s campus.

 GRID mobile app